Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Customizing page sizes

 The user can change the number of rows to display on each page using a dropdown list with the page sizes at the bottom right.
-By default, the list of page sizes is set to the following values: 7, 14, 25, 50 and 100.
+By default, the list of page sizes is set to the following values: 7, 14, 25, 50, and 100.
 You can explicitly set the `PageSize` parameter to indicate the initial page size to use.
-Otherwise, the grid will default to the second option (e.g. 14), when available.
+Otherwise, when available, the grid will default to the second option (e.g. 14).

-You can customize the list of page sizes that the user can select from by setting the `PageSizes` attribute to an array of integers, as illustrated below.
+You can customize the list of page sizes from which the user can select by setting the `PageSizes` attribute to an array of integers, as illustrated below.

 ```razor
 <XGrid List="@VM?.ListObj"